kfkonrad/relconf/README.md

 [![standard-readme compliant](https://img.shields.io/badge/standard--readme-OK-green.svg?style=flat-square)](https://github.com/RichardLitt/standard-readme)

-Config relative to the current path
+Manage configuration depending to the current path

 `relconf` generates toml, yaml and configuration files based on the current path.
 It reads its configuration from a yaml file (see [Usage](#usage) for where that file is expected to be), merges toml/yaml/json files based on the current path,